 — Matt Chandler

-Anonymous asked: are you anti abortion because you are christian?
+Anonymous said: are you anti abortion because you are christian?

 No. I have been a Christian for 4 years.
 Before that, I was an agnostic.
 All this time, I have been anti-abortion.
 I don’t need my religion or faith to convince me that abortion is wrong.
 I never did.